Playfloor/notes/latex-sucks.md

+---
+tags: latex
+---
-# Better Typesetting Or Why LaTeX Sucks
+# Why LaTeX Sucks

 > Note: This is more of a rant than a coherent stream of thought,
 > however, I do believe in the problems I pose.